 Some More Thoughts about Kansas City’s New Rental Ordinance

-t’s either a random inspection or it’s in response to a complaint that a tenant has an issue because of the property that they’re living in.
-Could be mold related could be something else, but knowing rental properties the way that I do a lot of them probably will have mold and that’ll be a big complaint.
-Um, and in that sense, I see it as a pretty positive ordinance, at least a landlords that have refused to correct leaks or properly remove mold.
+It’s either a random inspection.
+Or it’s in response to a complaint that a tenant has an issue.
+Because of the property that they’re living in.
+Could be mold-related could be something else.
+But knowing rental properties the way that I do.
+A lot of them probably will have mold and that’ll be a big complaint.
+Um, and in that sense, I see it as a pretty positive ordinance.
+At least a landlords that have refused to correct leaks or properly remove mold.
 At least they’ll be held accountable.
-And, um, the, uh, tenants, we’ll have someone else helping them negotiate or, or communicate with the landlord and actually get some kind of a resolution.
+And, um, the, uh, tenants, we’ll have someone else helping them negotiate.
+Or, or communicate with the landlord and actually get some kind of a resolution.
 So usually that’s a sticky issue and there are some illegal things that happen as a result.
 But the ordinance I think will help in that way.

-The problem is there could be so many complaints that the 12 total people that will be launched in January doing inspections for the entirety of Kansas City.
+There may be too many complaints about the 12 people that were hired in January for the entire city.
 Missouri is probably not going to be enough.
 I hope that these are legitimate complaints that do come in.
-I mean, there’s a lot of critics, realtors and property managers were against that ordinance, because they felt like it was going to punish the good landlords or the good, the good a property management companies, those that already follow the current laws and ordinances.
-I was just going to be something that tenants can use against them versus tenants that have bad landlords and a need help in that way.
+There’s a lot of critics, realtors and property managers were against that ordinance.
+Because they felt like it was going to punish the good landlords.
+Or the good, the good a property management companies.
+Those that already follow the current laws and ordinances.
+I was just going to be something that tenants can use against them versus tenants.
+That have bad landlords and need help in that way.
 So some are definitely not for it.
 I can see both sides.
 I can see that a property manager may not, it may not be positive in the way that it affects them.